 The Catch:

-The grind time is slow (about 1g/second), and there's noticeable retention (0.5-1g stays in the chute).
+Here's the thing—the grind time is slow (about 1g/second), and there's noticeable retention (0.5-1g stays in the chute).
 For single-dosing espresso, you'll need to do some "thwacking" to get all the grounds out.
+The motor also makes a loud, low-pitched hum that'll wake up anyone sleeping nearby.
+Minor gripe, but worth knowing.

 What Reddit Says: